bugl

 How to Stop the Execution?

-method stops the executions of the function specified in the setInterval() method. window.clearInterval( timerVariable ) The window.clearInterval() method can be written without the window prefix.
+The clearInterval() method stops the executions of the function specified in the setInterval() method.

-method uses the variable returned from setInterval()
+The clearInterval() method uses the variable returned from setInterval() :

-let myVar = setInterval(
+let myVar = setInterval( function , milliseconds );

 clearInterval(myVar);